Turtleneck & Chain

-Turtleneck & Chain is the second studio album of the American comedy troupe The Lonely Island, whose members are Andy Samberg, Akiva Schaffer, and Jorma Taccone.
-The album was released on 10 May 2011 by Universal Republic Records.
+Turtleneck & Chain is the second studio album by American comedy troupe The Lonely Island.
+The album was released on May 10, 2011, by Universal Republic Records.
 Turtleneck & Chain was nominated for the Grammy Award for Best Comedy Album.
 Many of the songs on the album were first performed on Saturday Night Live as SNL Digital Shorts ("I Just Had Sex", "Jack Sparrow", "Shy Ronnie 2: Ronnie & Clyde", "Motherlover", "The Creep", "Threw It on the Ground", "Reba (Two Worlds Collide)", and "Great Day").
 "We're Back!" premiered on Late Night with Jimmy Fallon.
 The CD version of the album also includes a DVD featuring some of the digital shorts.
 Collaborators on the album include Snoop Dogg, Akon, Rihanna, Justin Timberlake, Nicki Minaj, Michael Bolton, Santigold, John Waters, and Beck.